tardisblue9/VSS_demo/README.md

 Two more files are uploaded for full version of VSS and LCC.
 All operations are done in finite filed of q.

 A realization of SNIP is added (reference: Prio: Private, Robust, and Scalable Computation of Aggregate Statistics).
-SSS and VSS are added in this version of file.
-And a RS decoding algorithm is also added.
+Modified SSS / VSS are complied in this version of file.
+And a better RS decoding algorithm is also added.